Hannes-Soosaar/wellness-app/README.md

 -past week
 -past month

+TODO: implement custom summary.
-It has the capable of taking in a date range, to give advice for the range of date selected or provide a summary
+It has the capable of taking in a date range, to give advice for the range of date selected or provide a summary.

-## Progress page

-Your progress currently has two categories it tracks.

-- *Your weight and measures as the most important metrics to determine BMI and body composition meaning lean mass and fat.*

-- *Strenght and endurance via max walking and pushups

 ## Goals page